martinctc/ggplot_theme_tester/README.md

 # ggplot theme tester

-This is a project to create a workflow for designing and testing custom ggplot themes.
+This is a project to create a workflow for designing and testing custom ggplot themes in R.

+This project is for you if you are developing ggplot2 themes, or trying to figure out how a theme looks on a variety of plots (or a variety of themes on a plot).
+This project is built on the `purrr` workflow from this [blog post](https://martinctc.github.io/blog/vignette-generate-your-own-ggplot-theme-gallery/).

+---

 ### Pre-requisites

+You don't need a lot ot get started:

 - {tidyverse} (essential)
 - {patchwork} (essential)